Jacob Gade: Orchestras

 He joined several orchestras up to 1903 when he already led his own.
 He didn't change his orientation; he was creator and diffuser of danceable music.
-In 1909, the recognition he achieved by his work got him hired by the famous Hotel Bristol, located in front of the main plaza of Copenhagen.
-In order to enhance his musical knowledge he turned to maestro Max Schlüler, an important concert player.
+In 1909, he was hired by the famous Hotel Bristol, located in front of the main plaza of Copenhagen.
+In order to enhance his musical knowledge he turned to maestro Max Schlüler, a concert player.
 Gade was already 30 and was too old to become a concert instrumentalist of classical music.
 Some time before, for the same reason he had not been accepted in the Royal Danish Conservatory of Music.

 In 1914 he began to lead orchestras that played at theaters and as well at the most important cinema theaters as accompaniment to silent films.
 At the same time he performed a series of concerts as soloist, including a Paganini composition.
 As composer he was in a period when he wrote waltzes with a title in French.
 He adopted several pseudonyms, like Maurice Ribot, Leon Bonnard, James Wellington, Fred Marshall and Jascha Tjenko.
 He used to say that they made him widely known and provided him with an international touch.
 The principal paper of the city mentioned him as the king of waltz.
 His juvenile dream was coming true.

 In 1919 he traveled to New York, joined orchestras that played at cinema theaters, and put together aggregations that included up to 80 members, and soon he had another satisfaction, he was chosen in a contest to join the Philharmonic Orchestra of New York.
 For two years he only devoted to playing classical music.

 He returned to his country to conduct the orchestra of the Palads Cinema theater and to compose and arrange music to be played during the projection of movies.
 By that time he composed “Jalousie”.
 They say that its title had inspired the melody.
 He was on leave in Christiania, near a windmill far from the city, when he read on a paper that a man had murdered his wife because of jealousy.

 His golden period lasted until 1929 when sound films arrived.
 But it scarcely affected him.
 In 1931 he opened the National Scala theater, and there he continued to play entertainment music for dancing.
 His career as orchestra leader and player before public audiences ended by his own decision.